aws-samples/aws-batch-comp-infrastructure-sample/infrastructure/README.md

 #### Leader Base Container
 The Leader Base Container does the following steps:

-1. Pull and parse a message from the `[ACCOUNT\_NUMBER]-[REGION]-SatCompQueue` SQS queue with the format described in the Job Submission and Execution section above,
+1. Pull and parse a message from the `[ACCOUNT\_NUMBER]-REGION-SatCompQueue` SQS queue with the format described in the Job Submission and Execution section above,
 1. Pull a competition problem from S3 from the location provided in the SQS message,
 1. Save the competition problem on a shared EFS drive so that it can be accessed by all of the worker nodes,
 1. Wait until the requested number of workers have reported their status as READY along with their IP address,